A Comprehensive Survey on Deep Graph Representation Learning: Future Directions

 \subsubsection{Generalizing to Out of Distribution Data}

-In order to perform better on unobserved data set, in the ideal case, the representation we learn should better be able to generalize to some out-of-distribution (OOD) data.
-Being out-of-distribution is not identical to being mis-classified.
-The mis-classified samples are coming from the same distribution of the training data but the model fails to classify it correctly, while out-of-distribution refer to the case where the sample comes from a distribution other than the training data~\cite{hendrycks2016baseline}.
+In order to perform better on unobserved data sets, in the ideal case, the representation we learn should better be able to generalize to some out-of-distribution (OOD) data.
+Being out-of-distribution is not identical to being misclassified.
+The misclassified samples are coming from the same distribution of the training data but the model fails to classify it correctly, while out-of-distribution refers to the case where the sample comes from a distribution other than the training data~\citep{hendrycks2016baseline, luo2023towards_graph,ju2023zero}.
 Being able to generalize to out-of-distribution data will greatly enhance a model's reliability in real life.
-And studying out-of-distribution generalized graph representation~\cite{li2022ood} is an opening field~\cite{li2022out}.
-This is partly because of, currently, even the problem of detecting out-of-distribution data samples is not fully conquered yet~\cite{hendrycks2016baseline}.
+And studying out-of-distribution generalized graph representation~\citep{li2022ood} is an opening field~\citep{li2022out}.
+This is partly because of, currently, even the problem of detecting out-of-distribution data samples is not fully conquered yet~\citep{hendrycks2016baseline}.

 In order to do something on the out-of-distribution data samples, we need to detect which samples belong to this type first.
-Detecting OOD samples itself is somewhat similar novelty detection, or outlier detection problems~\cite{pimentel2014review}.
+Detecting OOD samples itself is somewhat similar to novelty detection, or outlier detection problems~\citep{pimentel2014review}.
 Their major difference is whether or not a well-performed model conducting the original tasks remains part of our goal.
-Novelty detection cares only about figuring out who are the outliers; OOD detection requires our model to detect the outliers while keep the performance remain unharmed at the same time.
+Novelty detection cares only about figuring out who are the outliers; OOD detection requires our model to detect the outliers while keeping the performance unharmed at the same time.